Community

 Figure 1: Building community in the workshop

 How to build local community, whatever that is.
-For the moment I think I am more interested in a subset of this question, which is designing movements which is about designing replicating communities with an end-goal.
+For the moment, I think I am more interested in a subset of this question, which is designing movements about designing replicating communities with an end-goal.

-Flagship community-building consultancy People and Company have a lot to say in this area.
+Flagship community-building consultancy People and Company have a lot to say.
 I have not read enough of their material to know how evidential it is, but they certainly pitch well.
-See the Get Together Book, podcast, resources site and substack, which package community building for the dotcom era.
+See the Get Together Book, podcast, resources site, and substack, which package community building for the dotcom era.
 Their case study on substack, (especially since substack ultimately bought People and Company.)1

 An infographic-friendly presentation is Nick DeWilde’s The Social Architecture of Impactful Communities.